hookerz/codestyle/css.md

-#CSS Style Guide
+# CSS Style Guide

-##Introduction
+## Introduction

 CSS can feel like a cumbersome step when you’re developing a webapp but it’s important to get it right.
 In general, always write your CSS with the idea that someone else may have to jump in and work on it at any time.
 Within this guide you will learn the general rules, syntax, formatting, and file structure for writing CSS at Hook.
 We’re always open to suggestions as this is more of a living document than writing etched in stone, so be sure to speak up if you see something that could be improved.

 If you come up with any questions while reading, feel free to hit up your boss.
 They’ll point you in the right direction or hook you up with someone to ping whenever something comes up.

-##General
+## General

-First off, we use Stylus.
-Read through the documentation here: https://learnboost.github.io/stylus/
+First off, we use SCSS.
+Read through the documentation here: http://sass-lang.com/documentation/file.SASS_REFERENCE.html#syntax

 - All CSS should look like one person wrote it.
 - One level of indentation is achieved with 4 space characters.